ndaysinaiK/korea-univ-team-project/README.md

 ## Description:

 Most companies need data to enhance their systems, and data comes from users who mostly don't get rewarded.
-We built a prototype where users are rewarded for participating in patient data collection via a survey.
+We built a prototype Dapp that allows users to be rewarded in token for participating in patient data collection via a survey.
 This prototype can be used as a learning tool and improved for different use cases.